Author: Jeff Bacon

 Plain Math, Honest Counsel

-We explain the worksheet line by line so you understand exactly how the number was built — and where it can be defended or modified.
+We explain the worksheet line by line.
+You will know exactly how the number was built — and where it can be defended or modified.

 Defense Against Enforcement